1. Assault Case Procedure in New York: Types and Applicable Penalties

 - Sentencing: Up to 7 years in state prison

-If the assault complaint causes serious physical injury or death, more severe felony charges apply under New York Penal Law, reflecting the increased harm to the victim and society.
-This category includes the most severe assault charges where the victim has suffered debilitating or life-threatening injuries, or tragically, death.
+If the Assault Case Procedure causes serious physical injury or death, more severe felony charges apply under New York Penal Law, reflecting the increased harm.
+This includes the most severe assault charges.

 | Charge Type | Description | Sentence |